clear-code/lua-collectd-monitor/README.md

 $ git clone https://github.com/clear-code/lua-collectd-monitor
 $ sudo luarocks make
 ```
-* Add like the following config to your collectd.conf (see conf/collectd-lua-debug.conf for more options)
+* Add settings like the following example to your collectd.conf (see conf/collectd-lua-debug.conf for more details)
 ```xml
 <LoadPlugin lua>
   Globals true